-I have discovered with age and menopause we all find out who truly counts, what sincerely matters.
+I have discovered with age, cancer at my trachea, wrapped around my vocal cords all the way to my thyroid, while enduring menopause we all find out who truly counts, what sincerely matters.
 Unfortunately for me, I have had a heavy load of outsiders that know nothing about me continually follow my trail.
 Don’t get me wrong, many from my past I welcome.
 The ones who beat me up to feel better about themselves or make assumptions about me without asking questions to get the truth are the ones I am fighting to rid myself free from.
 What some of these old friends don’t realize is I was still speaking to them due to my loyalty from our past, my compassion for the unhappiness they lived.
 Nothing more.
 A couple of them came to me only because I was there for them.
 It wasn’t because they felt any loyalty, devotion, or respect.
 It was because I listened, I gave feedback.
 They had that one person to take their dysfunctional side.

 I have finally approached a side of myself my mom never wanted me to divulge.
 Bitterness for the selfish.